sst/guide/_examples/how-to-add-github-login-to-your-cognito-user-pool.md

 ## Adding function code

-Let's create two functions, one handling the public route, and the other for the private route.
+Let's create four functions, one handling the public route, and the other for the handling GitHub OAuth responses.

 {%change%} Add a `src/public.js`.